 If you’d rather explore the area, go one street up the hill to Benefit Street to see some of the oldest homes in Providence, and the oldest Baptist church in America.
 There is a highly-rated Providence Ghost Tour if you’re into that kind of thing.

-If you’re into hookah, check out Olives Hookah Lounge on Main Street, just across from XO Cafe and Mill’s Tavern.
+If you’re into hookah and/or live music, check out Arias Lounge on Main Street, just across from XO Cafe and Mill’s Tavern.

 If you love books, check out the Providence Athenaem, one of the oldest libraries in the U.S. It’s open to the public.